Spring Conference Focuses on Journalists Persevering

 Fall 2023

 Keynote speaker Jennifer Nelson is a senior staff attorney with the Reporters Committee for Freedom of the Press, where she leads its pre-publication and pre-broadcast review practice, oversees the publication of and updates to the Reporters Committee’s legal guides, and supervises its hotline for journalists.
 She talked about rights and responsibilities for freelancers.
 The afternoon speaker was NPW member Eileen Wirth, a professor emeritus of journalism at Creighton University and author specializing in Omaha history.
-She talked about her recently published book, “The Women Who Built Omaha,” and have books to sign and sell.
+She talked about her recently published book, “The Women Who Built Omaha.”

 Spring 2022